"He Who Does Not Remember History Is Condemned To Repeat It" - Georges Santayana

 Dates are calculated using a simple formula.
 The basic formula is:

-In this formula, all B.C.
-Dates are negative numbers and A.D.
-Dates are positive numbers.
-The Number of Years is how many years one wants to traverse across time to reach from an A.D.
-Date to a B.C.
-Date.
-For example, one might want to know what the B.C.
-Date is if you start at 5 A.D. and go back 10 years.
+In this formula, all BC Dates are negative numbers and AD Dates are positive numbers.
+Number of Years is how many years one wants to traverse across time to reach from an AD Date to a BC Date.
+For example, one might want to know what the BC Date is if you start at 5 AD and go back 10 years.
 Here is what the calculation would look like:

 This formula above can be rearranged to yield several useful variations:

 Let us consider for a moment how to derive and use this formula for dates.
 The derivation is based on very simple arithmetic so should not be hard to understand.
-Ordinary numbers can be calculated using a number line (for counting purposes) which has a zero, but for the B.C. and A.D. date system, there is no zero year between B.C. and A.D.
-You go from 1 B.C. to 1 A.D. without going past zero.
+Ordinary numbers can be calculated using a number line (for counting purposes) which has a zero, but for the BC and AD date system, there is no zero year between BC and AD.
+You go from 1 BC to 1 AD without going past zero.
 Zero simply is not there on the time line.
-Therefore, here is a graphic to illustrate the calculation.
+So, here is a graphic to illustrate the calculation.
 Assume you are adding 10 years to 5 BC.
-What year does it take you to on the A.D. scale?
+What year does it take you to on the AD scale?
 The answer is 6 AD.
-Here is a time line of the numbers with zero on it,
+Here is a time line of the numbers with zero on it, followed with an actual BC-AD time scale showing how the counting is done on both scales:

 negative positive numbers